olahop/city-bike-dsl/README.md

 ### Changes to the dataset

 Presenting the whole dataset of trips in the is too big to visualize.
 We have chosen to shrink the numbers of trips down 500 trips.
 The dataset does not contain any information about the bikes, or which bike that rode which trip.
 To make the application more interesting we added information about bikes, service information and mechanics.
-See the [Model](#Model) Ecore for more information.
+See the [Model](#Model) for more information.

 ## Getting Started